hmouhtar/ERC20WithBlacklist/README.md

-# TokenWithGodMode
+# TokenWithBlacklist

-An ERC20 contract that allows the owner to arbitrarily mint, burn and transfer tokens.
+An ERC20 contract that allows the owner to blacklist addresses to prevent them from transferring and receiving tokens.